 Jean-Marie Malbec

-Jean-Marie Malbec, a retired teacher, enjoys sharing with readers an offbeat way of thinking about the republic's school system.
-He spends his time between the tip of Penmarc'h in the Pays Bigouden and Evian-les-Bains in the Alps.
-He has taught in France, but also, for several years, abroad, notably in Madagascar, Qatar, and Dubai.
-He has published with Douro: "An Ideal High School?", "(When) Jules Becomes Eugène," and "Reprisals Psthumes."
+Jean-Marie Malbec, a retired teacher, enjoys sharing with readers his unconventional perspective on public education.
+He divides his time between the tip of Penmarc'h in the Bigouden region and Évian-les-Bains in the Alps.
+He taught in France, but also spent several years abroad, notably in Madagascar, Qatar, and Dubai.
+His books published by Douro include: "An Ideal High School?", "(When) Jules Becomes Eugène", "Posthumous Reprisals", and "The Secrets of the Underground Passages of Belmond Abbey (and Other Escapes)".

-What do you do when you feel betrayed on all sides?
+What do you do when you feel betrayed from all sides?
 When nothing works properly anymore?
-When I realize that for months I was a naive mule, without even realizing it, without understanding anything about the biased human relationships that make me doubt myself today.
-I see only one solution: make them pay a high price, all those who made a lot of money off my back and who are ready to abandon me at the slightest misstep.
-I blame them, you can't imagine.
+When I realize that for months I've been a completely naive mule, without even realizing it, without understanding anything about the biased human relationships that now make me doubt myself.
+I see only one solution: make them pay dearly, all those who made a fortune off my back and who are ready to abandon me at the slightest misstep.
+I resent them, you have no idea.
 I don't know how yet, but they're going to feel it.
 That's for sure.
-For his part, the commander has given up, long ago, he too felt betrayed.
-At the very least, we'll say that he received little support.
-He drags his malaise, the origin of which he doesn't understand, along the edges of the A6, between Auxerre and Joigny, to motorway service areas whose refrain he knows by heart.
-These two will never speak to each other, and yet their destinies will cross, to the point of intertwining and a certain number of people are likely to remember it, I tell you!
-Release date: September 1, 2023 Order
+For his part, the commander gave up a long time ago; he too felt betrayed.
+At the very least, let's just say he received little support.
+He drags his malaise, the origin of which he doesn't understand, along the A6 motorway, between Auxerre and Joigny, in motorway service areas whose refrain he knows by heart.
+These two will never speak to each other, and yet their destinies will cross, even intertwine, and a number of people are likely to remember it, I tell you!
+Publication date: September 1, 2023 Order

-The author offers us through his detective story what an ideal high school would be like where everyone would have their place, where everyone would have a role to play.
-He uses the utopias of Charles Fourier, an author from the early 19th century, to evoke new avenues at the beginning of the 21st century.
-This well-conducted story poses multiple questions and questions us about the very essence of the transmission of knowledge as it currently operates.
-Through this transmissibility, it is the way of approaching teaching that is at the center of this work.
-As in any modern novel, it is up to the reader to form their own opinion since the author does not offer a real solution even if many avenues are offered.
-This detective novel presents the form of a true coming-of-age novel with multiple characters, tinged with a social dimension.
-Publication date: July 1, 2021 Order
+Through his detective story, the author presents us with a vision of an ideal high school where everyone has their place and a role to play.
+He draws on the utopias of Charles Fourier, an early 19th-century author, to suggest new paths forward in the early 21st century.
+This skillfully crafted story raises numerous questions and prompts us to consider the very essence of knowledge transmission as it currently operates.
+The book focuses on the approach to teaching itself, exploring the concept of transmissibility.
+As with any modern novel, it is up to the reader to form their own opinion, as the author offers no definitive solution, even though many possibilities are presented.
+This detective novel takes the form of a true coming-of-age story with a multitude of characters and a strong social dimension.
+Publication date: July 1, 2021.
+Order now